 Also, some Toy breeds of dogs on this list have been bred to be human companions for thousands of years.

-If you haven’t noticed, a Shih Tzu looks a hell of a lot different from a Chinese Crested, Chihuahua, or a Pug, Although, when it comes to skill as a companion and friend, these little bundles of joy are members of the same club.
+If you haven’t noticed, a Shih Tzu looks much different from a Chinese Crested, Chihuahua, or Pug.
+However, when it comes to skill as a companion and friend, these little bundles of joy are members of the same club.

 Classification and group name systems differ among registries.
-Therefore, the Shih Tzu is a member of the companion group according to the UKC.
-The CKC and the Kennel Club of the UK do not consider the Shih Tzu a Toy breed, although they both contain a Toy Group.
+According to the UKC, the Shih Tzu is a member of the companion group.
+However, the CKC and the Kennel Club of the UK do not consider the Shih Tzu a Toy breed, although they both have a Toy Group.

-Shih Tzu’s are considered a member of the Non-Sporting Group by the CKC, along with dogs like the Lhasa Apso, Tibetan Spaniel, and the Bichon Frise.
-Also, according to the Kennel Club of the UK, the Shih Tzu is a member of the Utility Group as well as other dogs such as the Lhasa Apso, Toy Poodle, and the Tibetan Spaniel.
+The CKC considers Shih Tzu’s members of the Non-Sporting Group, along with dogs like the Lhasa Apso, Tibetan Spaniel, and Bichon Frise.
+According to the Kennel Club of the UK, the Shih Tzu is a member of the Utility Group, along with dogs like the Lhasa Apso, Toy Poodle, and Tibetan Spaniel.